 What’s cooler than catching a glimpse of a colorful hot air balloon floating through the morning sky?
-How about 500 of them.
-This year, the Albuquerque International Balloon Fiesta is celebrating its 47th event, October 6-14.
+How about more than 500 of them.
+This year, the Albuquerque International Balloon Fiesta is celebrating its 48th event, October 5-13, 2019.
 What started with 13 balloons in a shopping mall parking lot in 1972 has grown into the largest hot air balloon festival in the world, drawing spectators and pilots from around the globe.
 And with Albuquerque only a short, six-hour drive from Phoenix, there’s no reason not to find yourself flying above the Land of Enchantment.

 World’s Largest Gathering of Balloons

 Packing in more than 500 balloons, the Balloon Fiesta Park’s launch field alone spans the size of 54 football fields.
 As the world’s largest hot air balloon festival, the nine-day event is often considered the most photographed event in the world.
 With so many balloons taking to the sky, festival-goers have endless opportunities to capture both close-up shots and panoramic skies speckled with hundreds of balloons.
 Don’t miss Mass Ascension, occurring weekend mornings and Wednesday morning, when all the balloons take off from the park at once.
 Of the hundreds of balloons, nearly 100 will be uniquely shaped.
 To get the best views of these, visit Thursday or Friday during the Special Shape Rodeo.